o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

 =======
 >>>>>>> b1ca3379 (updated setup from GitHub and system requirements)

-    If new commits were merged from the upstream repo, you can push them to your fork:
+    If new commits were merged from the upstream repo, you can push them to your fork.

     ```cmd
     git push